nwg-piotr/nwg-iso/README.md

 ## Installation

+### nwg-mini

-1. Download the iso from [SourceForge](https://sourceforge.net/projects/nwg-iso/).
+1. Download the nwg-mini ISO from [SourceForge](https://sourceforge.net/projects/nwg-iso/).
 2. Create USB flash installation medium, as decribed in [Arch Wiki](https://wiki.archlinux.org/title/USB_flash_installation_medium).
 Or just use SUSE Studio [ImageWriter](https://github.com/openSUSE/imagewriter), as I do.
-3. Boot from the iso, run the `installer` command.
+3. Boot from the flash drive, type the `installer` command.
 Go through the interactive Arch Linux installation.
 4. Reboot and login as a user with sudo privilleges.
 Wait for the script to finish installation.
 5. Reboot and you're ready to go.

 ![image](https://github.com/nwg-piotr/nwg-iso/assets/20579136/14587d6e-f794-4cc7-8830-5a955aaa9776)

+### nwg-live

+1. Download the nwg-live ISO.
+2. Create USB flash installation medium, as described above.
+3. Boot from the flash drive, enjoy the live sway and Hyprland environment.
+4. If you decide to install, find the "Installer" item in the top panel menu.
+Continue as decribed above.

 **Preinstalled terminal emulator:**